eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 date: 2018-09-03T19:48:11+02:00
 ---

-The [static analysis](/cognicrypt/documentation/codeanalysis) is based on `CrySL rules` that specify the *correct* use of an application programming interface (API). `CrySL` is a domain-specific language that allows to specify usage patterns of APIs.
+The [static analysis](/cognicrypt/documentation/codeanalysis) is based on *CrySL rules* that specify the *correct* use of an application programming interface (API). *CrySL* is a domain-specific language that allows to specify usage patterns of APIs.
 The static analysis reports any deviations from the usage pattern defined within the rules.

 ## Syntax of the Domain-Specific Language CrySL

 CogniCrypt's error markers are generated based on violations of *rules*.
-Rules in CogniCrypt are written in `CrySL`. `CrySL` is a domain-specific language for the specification of correct cryptograhy API uses in Java.
-The Eclipse plugin CogniCrypt ships with a XText editor that supports the `CrySL` syntax. `CrySL` encodes a white-list approach and specifies how to *correctly* use crypto APIs.
+Rules in CogniCrypt are written in *CrySL*. *CrySL* is a domain-specific language for the specification of correct cryptograhy API uses in Java.
+The Eclipse plugin CogniCrypt ships with a XText editor that supports the *CrySL* syntax. *CrySL* encodes a white-list approach and specifies how to *correctly* use crypto APIs.
 We discuss some of the most important concepts of the rule language here, the [research paper](http://drops.dagstuhl.de/opus/volltexte/2018/9215/pdf/LIPIcs-ECOOP-2018-10.pdf) provides more detailed insides on the language.
 CogniCrypt ships with a default rule set for the [Java Cryptographic Architecture (JCA)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
-[This page](/cognicrypt/documentation/codeanalysis) provides details on the standard rule sets.
+At the bottom of this page, you may find a description of this rule set.

-Each `CrySL` rule is a specification of a single Java class.
-A short example of a `CrySL` rule for `javax.crypto.Cipher` is shown below.
+Each *CrySL* rule is a specification of a single Java class.
+A short example of a *CrySL* rule for `javax.crypto.Cipher` is shown below.

 ```
 SPEC 	javax.crypto.Cipher